cepthomas/c_emb_lua/README.md

 # Build
 - Application is pure C99 which should compile anywhere, including small embedded systems - basically anywhere you can compile lua.
-- TODO1 Test code is Windows 64 bit build using CMake.
-PATH must include \your\path\mingw64\bin.
+- Test code is Windows 64 bit build using CMake.
+Your PATH must include `...\mingw64\bin`.

 # Files
 - make_test.cmd builds the executable.